Emma Fransson

-Emma Fransson is a child psychologist and epidemiologist at Stockholm University and the Karolinska Institute in Sweden.
+Emma Fransson is a Swedish child psychologist and epidemiologist at Stockholm University and the Karolinska Institute.
 Her expertise is in the health and social implication of shared parenting arrangements on children after their parents are divorced.
 She has also studied the effects of stress during pregnancy.

 Education

 Fransson studied psychology at Stockholm University, Sweden, graduating in 2004.
 In 2012, she obtained her Ph.D. in medical sciences from the Karolinska Institute in Stockholm.

 Scientific research

 Fransson was a co-lead investigator on the Elvis project at the Center for Health Equity Studies, jointly run by Stockholm University and the Karolinska Institute between 2011 - 2021.
 In this project, children were followed after their parents had divorced or separated, with various physical and mental health outcomes measured, as well as social and behavioral metrics.
 In this project, Fransson showed that the well-being of children is higher under shared parenting versus sole custody.

 Fransson was also a co-lead investigator for the BASIC (Biology, Affect, Stress, Imaging, and Cognition) study conducted at Uppsala University between 2009 - 2018 and is currently involved with the Mom2B study, also at Uppsala University.